norswap/norswap.github.io/.factory/posts/2019-04-01-0-typeclass-scheme.md

 > refer to other parts of the design, and see if it was consistent.
 >
 > I found the need to be fairly precise.
 Or maybe I just got carried away... but
-> I think the precision really helps throw in relief the small detail that
+> I think the precision really helps throw in relief the small details that
-> threatens the consistency and elegance of the whole.
+> threaten the consistency and elegance of the whole.
 Anyhow, this ended up
 > looking more like a specification than a nice explanative article, although I
 > tried to include enough examples.
 >